Talentica/AndroidWithKotlin/README.md

 #### 4. sqlitedatabase: A simple sqlite database app with mock server which handles user(friend) search and logs the queries into local database.
 A good app to understand RxAndroid in kotlin.
 #### 5. videostreaming: A live RTSP video streaming app with custom media controls.

-More to come in future
+More to come in future :octocat:

 <img src="http://i.imgur.com/HzmmBvZ.jpg" />&nbsp;